dickdavis/vbot/README.md

 ##Description
 `verboten` is an IRC bot that aims to be easy to extend and implement.
 If you like the way this project is going, feel free to contribute.

-The `VerbotenController` class establishes, maintains, and closes the connection to the IRC server, while the `VbotMsgLogic` class contains the controlling logic for responding to messages from the IRC server.
+The `VbotController` class establishes, maintains, and closes the connection to the IRC server, while the `VbotMsgLogic` class contains the controlling logic for responding to messages from the IRC server.

 ##Quick Guide
-Require the `VerbotenController` class
+Require the `VbotController` class
 ```
 require './vbotcontroller'
 ```